lorgam/spacecolon/README.md

 * ARROW keys to navigate the map or click on the minimap.
 * C to center the view on the starting point.
 * V to change view from normal to height map to humidity map to blocks view.
+* SPACE to advance a turn
+* LEFT CLICK to move a selected unit

 ### Options menu